Hypergraph Representation via Axis-Aligned Point-Subspace Cover: Characterization of Hypergraphs Representable by Point-Line Cover

-$(\Rightarrow)$ Assume that $G$ is not vertex-separable but that it has a point line cover representation.
+$(\Rightarrow)$ Assume that $G$ is not vertex-separable but that it has a point-line cover representation.
 This means that it contains at least two distinct vertices $v$ and $v'$ from the same part $V_i$ that are not separable.
 Then for each part $V_j$ with $j \neq i$, there exists a $v$--$v'$ path $v=v_1,\dots,v_r=v'$ such that $v_t\notin V_j$ for each $t\in[r]$.
 All lines $\ell^{v_t}$ with $t\in[r]$ that represent the vertices $v_1, \ldots, v_r$ lie on the same hyperplane $H_j$ perpendicular to the $x_j$-axis.
 This is because successive line pairs are joined by a common point (representing the hyperedge containing both) and since none of these lines is parallel to the $x_j$-axis and so the $x_j$-coordinate stays fixed.
 Since this holds for all $j\in[k]$, $j\neq i$, the lines $\ell^v$ and $\ell^{v'}$ lie in the intersection $\bigcap\limits_{j \neq i} H_j$.
 But the intersection of such hyperplanes is a single line.
 This contradicts that $v$ and $v'$ correspond to the distinct lines. \end{proof}

-Note that our characterization in Theorem~\ref{thm:main} directly gives rise to an efficient recognition algorithm to check whether or not a given $k$-hypergraph is representable.
-We check for every vertex pair from the same part whether they are vertex-separable.
+Note that our characterization in \cref{thm:main} directly gives rise to an efficient recognition algorithm to check whether or not a given $k$-hypergraph is representable.
+We check for every vertex pair from the same part whether they are separable.

 Below we give an algorithm to actually compute a representation for a given $k$-hypergraph (or output that a representation does not exist).
-The algorithm is an algorithmic implementation of the construction used in the proof Theorem~\ref{thm:main} to recover a representation from a given (representable) $k$-hypergraph.
+The algorithm is an algorithmic implementation of the construction used in the proof of \cref{thm:main} to recover a representation from a given (representable) $k$-hypergraph.

 \paragraph*{Computing a representation.}